-Harpies’ Hunting Ground The field spell Harpies’ Hunting Ground gives all your Blackwings a 200 ATK boost, but more importantly widens the search range of Black Whirlwind.
+Peak Performance / Harpies’ Hunting Ground These field spells gives all your Blackwings a 200 ATK boost, but more importantly widens the search range of Black Whirlwind.
 Because Simoon can now search Blackwing - Bora the Spear and Blackwing - Zephyros the Elite, the skill enables more flexible combos with just 1 Simoon (more on that in the Combo section).
-If you don’t have the skill, you can use Peak Performance, but it’s highly advised to use Hunting Ground to not boost opposing Dragons, like Invoked Cocytus
+Note that the Ancient Pixie Dragon version prefers Peak Performance because it allows you to OTK with Pixie and a 1600+ ATK Blackwing.

 Blackwing Rising If you really want to roleplay Crow, this skill can help as an attack boost for your Synchros.
 Note that the boost stays until the end of your opponents’ turn, which is a big advantage over skills like The Tie that Binds.
 Since the deck usually has access to high attack because of Chidori, skills that offer more utility are recommended.